TrivadisPF/platys-modern-data-platform/modern-data-platform-stack/static-data/container-volume/graphdb/data/readme.txt

-Contains the data of graphed service, if flag GRAPHDB_volume_map_data is set to true.
+Contains the data folder of graphdb service, if flag GRAPHDB_volume_map_data is set to true.